cheetamaru/revisualized-app-for-discogs/README.md

 It is my pet-project dedicated to enhancing the visual appeal and user experience of a cool site [discogs.com](https://www.discogs.com/).
 I try to provide a modern, stylish overlay that transforms current design into more visually appealing and user-friendly interface, without altering the original content and functionality.

+My main stack is Vue.
+I am developing this pet project to deepen my knowledge of React and Next.js.

 Domain of the revisualization is __only__ other users' collections and wantlists.
 Not inner collections and all remaining functionality.
 Basically it is just a cool gallery of the music collection you have that is easy to show to your friends.

 ## Goals: